openSUSE/news-o-o/_posts/2010-12-12-opensuse-weekly-news-issue-153-is-out.markdown

 <blockquote>**[Andrew Wafaa:
         Blogged about: Smeegol Status - 08Dec10](http://www.wafaa.eu/entry/smeegol-status---08dec10-1-45.html)**
 >
-> Looks like it's been a while since I mentioned anything about our dear friend Smeegol “
+> Looks like it's been a while since I mentioned anything about our dear friend Smeegol â€“
       sorry.
 >
 > As most will know MeeGo made a couple of releases: